AmadeusITGroup/GraphDash/README.rst

 .. code:: bash

-    pip install --user gunicorn # on Fedora you may need to install libffi-devel before
+    pip install --user gunicorn setproctitle  # on Fedora you may need to install libffi-devel before

 Since you can import the webapp through ``graphdash:app``, you can serve it with ``Gunicorn``: